Best Ways to Clean & Sanitize Silver Nipple Shields

 Advanced Cleaning Techniques for Your Silver Shields

-Alright, fellow mamas, let's dive deeper into the nitty-gritty of keeping those silver nursing cups in tip-top shape.
-After months of using my Go Mommy Silver Nursing Cups, I've discovered some next-level cleaning tricks that have made a world of difference in how to clean silver nipple shields for maximum benefits.
+Alright, fellow mamas, let's dive deeper into the nitty-gritty.
+After months of using my Go Mommy Silver Nursing Cups, I've discovered some next-level cleaning tricks.

 The Weekly Deep Clean Ritual

 Every Sunday night, while my little one is (hopefully) sleeping, I do what I call my "silver spa treatment."
-I've learned that how to use silverettes properly includes this regular maintenance routine.
-Here's my step-by-step process that's become almost meditative:
+This regular maintenance routine includes:

-- Create a baking soda paste (about 2 parts baking soda to 1 part water)
+- Creating a baking soda paste (2 parts baking soda, 1 part water).

-- Gently massage the paste into both sides of the cups
+- Gently massaging the paste into both sides of the cups.

-- Let it sit for 2-3 minutes (just enough time to check Instagram)
+- Letting it sit for 2-3 minutes (just enough time to check Instagram).

-- Pat dry with a soft, lint-free cloth
+- Patting dry with a soft, lint-free cloth.

 Troubleshooting Common Cleaning Challenges